rya-sge/access-denied/_posts/2024-12-16-10-Key-Differences-Between-MakerDAO-and-Liquity.md

 locale: en-GB
 categories: security cryptography
 tags: tls mtls cloud
-description: Mutual TLS (mTLS) is an extension of the standard TLS protocol which requires both the client and server to present and validate certificates, enabling mutual authentication.
+description: Dives deep and explains how Liquity differs from Maker DAO.
 image:
 isMath: false
 ---

-This article comes from a [presnetation video](https://www.youtube.com/watch?v=bXLTE-5BkhA) made by  Robert Lauko in 2021 to explain how Liquity differs from Maker DAO.
+This article comes from a [presentation video](https://www.youtube.com/watch?v=bXLTE-5BkhA) made by  Robert Lauko in 2021 to explain how Liquity differs from Maker DAO.

 Since the video is rather old, it is possible that some information is no longer completely up to date.
 However, I found it very interesting to understand Liquity and the first version of MakerDAO (now [Sky](https://sky.money))